johnpetedoe/KnightsAndKnaves/Problem_0.md

 0004: Is A a knight?

-To solve this problem, we can start be representing it's truth table:
+We can start be representing it's truth table:

 | A | B | {T, F, C} |